What is the Difference Between Career Coaching, Executive Coaching and Business Coaching?

 “Practice doesn’t make perfect.
 Practice makes permanent.”

 Training means nothing if you train to be a coach and practice absolutely from your old behavioural patterns.
 If you have no training but have worked with yourself, that counts a lot.
+The training to be a coach is not specific to an industry or specialisation.
+The coaching framework is applicable to anyone we coach, irrespective of their background, professional journey, challenges, or journeys.

 But as coaches, we are drawn towards certain areas of work because of our own backgrounds and aspirations.
 We would like to work with certain kinds of clients, so that informs the specialisation we “assign” ourselves to.
 So to call oneself an executive, career or a business coach, there is no coaching-specific specialisation training.
 It simply is the coach’s call on what they would like to call themselves.